 After a few decades, Navy SEAL operators will get a new sidearm.
 Navy SEALs chose Glock 19 as the replacement for their favorite Sig Sauer P226.
-The decision was made in 2016 and so far, the Glock 19 was introduced as the new service weapons of the SEAL Teams.
+The decision was made in 2016, and so far, the Glock 19 has been introduced as the new service weapon of the SEAL Teams.
 They slowly phased out the Sig P226 over the last few years.

-There are a number of factors why Navy SEALs chose Glock 19 as their new service weapon.
-First and foremost, you have aging guns that needed to be replaced, and there are bids that go out.
-I am sure Glock offered the Naval Special Warfare Command a great deal on the Glock package in order to get the SEAL contract.
+There are several factors why Navy SEALs chose Glock 19 as their new service weapon.
+First and foremost, you have aging guns that need to be replaced, and some bids go out.
+I am sure Glock offered the Naval Special Warfare Command a great deal on the Glock package to get the SEAL contract.
 It wouldn’t surprise me if a Glock 19 cost 1/3 of what the SIG Sauer P226 costs the United States Navy.

 For a long time, Sig Sauer P226 was reserved only for an elite few.
-At a certain time, it was considered as a gun that delivers the advanced features which made the P226 the official sidearm of the U.S. Navy SEALs.
+At a certain time, it was considered a gun that delivered the advanced features which made the P226 the official sidearm of the U.S. Navy SEALs.

-From a functional standpoint, the polymer Glock 19 stands up better to saltwater corrosion than the metal SIG P226, and also, when fitted with maritime cups, Glock 19 is one of the few handguns that will function and cycle reliably underwater.
-I’ve worked on Sig P226 and they are harder to clean and some of their springs have a bad habit of rusting.
+From a functional standpoint, the polymer Glock 19 stands up better to salt water corrosion than the metal SIG P226.
+Also, when fitted with maritime cups, Glock 19 is one of the few handguns that will function and cycle reliably underwater.
+I’ve worked on Sig P226, and they are harder to clean, and some of their springs have a terrible habit of rusting.
 Also, SIGs are single-action/double-action, decocker guns, while Glocks are striker-fired.
-They tend to have a more consistent trigger and there is Glock’s reliability to consider.
+They tend to have a more consistent trigger, and there is Glock’s reliability to consider.

 Glock is famous for making maintenance on their handguns extremely easy.
 It means no matter are you on the range, in the field, or at home.
 Even a detailed breakdown of the handgun only requires a minimum movement and probably only a punch tool.
 It is so easy that it could be accomplished by most people who use it.
 For the special forces operators, this is huge.
-Not only having a sidearm that is reliable, but also easy to maintain.
+They are not only having a sidearm that is reliable but also easy to maintain.

-I do believe that most of the special operation guys who make their living with weapons like to tune them to fit exactly the way they like to shoot.
+I do believe that most of the special operation guys who make their living with weapons like to tune them to fit exactly the way they want to shoot.
 Glock with so many aftermarket upgrades like triggers, slides, mag wells, optics, sites, and grip texture allows them to do just that.
-All these features plus Glocks noted reliability make it an understandable choice.
+All these features, plus Glock’s noted reliability, make it an understandable choice.
 I must admit I am not a Glock guy.
-I personally don’t care for them and would rather have my Sig.
-I do however respect that they are good weapons.
+I don’t care for them and would rather have my Sig.
+I do, however, respect that they are good weapons.
 I also believe those guys who put themselves in harm’s way can have any damn thing they want.